idil-tub/KMeansClustering.jl/docs/src/getting_started.md

 ## Two Dimensions (Sepal Length and Width) Example of Iris Data

-This is a simple example with real world data on how to use KMeans Clustering and visualization of the clusters.
+This is a simple example with real world data on how to use KMeans Clustering and visualize the clusters.

 First, we load Iris data.
-Then, we perfrom KMeans Clustering and display clusters.
+Then, we perform KMeans Clustering and display clusters.

 ```@example 1
 using KMeansClustering